walterfreeman/ast101/index.md

 You can find all past quizzes on the study guide page, linked above.

+<a href="tutorials/hw7/hw7.pdf">Homework 7</a> is available now.
+It is due on Friday, December 10.

 ### Current lecture slides:

 <a href="slides/lecture26/lecture26.pdf">To the Moon!</a>